lapps/org.lappsgrid.examples/README.md

 ### Adding services configuration to serviceimpl

-In `webapp/WEB-INF/serviceimpl` directory, There is `YOUR_CLASS_NAME.xml`.
-Here you need to create corresponding xml files for each service class that has `execute()` and `getMetadata()` methods.
-Since, in this exmaple, we only have one such class, `WhitespaceTokonizer`, all we need is `WhitespaceTokenizer.xml`.
-Rename it.
+In `webapp/WEB-INF/serviceimpl` directory you need to create corresponding xml files for each service class that has `execute()` and `getMetadata()` methods.
+In this exmaple, we only have one such class, `WhitespaceTokenizer`, so all we need is a file `WhitespaceTokenizer.xml`.
+Make a copy of the template file `YOUR_CLASS_NAME.xml` and name it `WhitespaceTokenizer.xml`.
-Then we also need to edit the xml file, change `class` attribute of inner `bean` tag
+Then we need to edit the new xml file: change the `class` attribute of the inner `bean` tag, which now is

 ```xml
 <bean class="===YOUR CLASS NAME HERE===">
 ```

-Finally, `WhitespaceTokenizer.xml` would look like this:
+After editing, `WhitespaceTokenizer.xml` should look like this:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>